-COVID-19 Response: The University is currently limiting face-to-face on-campus events due to an increase of cases on-campus and in the region.
+COVID-19 Response: The University has announced limited hyflex courses for the spring semester.
 VIEW THE COVID-19 WEBSITE FOR COMPLETE DETAILS.

 Your World Opens Up From Here

 5 LCMS church professional undergraduate programs

 90% students employed/enrolled in graduate programs within six months of graduation

 20 minutes on the “L” to downtown Chicago

 Optimize your experience and prepare for a meaningful career with over 170 undergraduate and graduate degree programs.

 Expect individual care and attention as you build the foundation for your career and grow into the person God calls you to be.